kartik-neal/Project-Santa-Cruz-Preview/Sample-Scripts-and-Notebooks/Official/Machine Learning Notebooks/dev-tools-installer.md

         1. Click on “Dev-Tools-Pack-Installer.app” to open the installation wizard.

-        1. If you get an “unidentified developer” security dialog
+        1. If you get an “unidentified developer” security dialog:

             1. Go to System Preferences -> Security & Privacy -> General and click the “Open Anyway” button next to “Dev-Tools-Pack-Installer.app”

             1. Click the Electron icon on the Dock again

             1. Click the “Open” button in the security dialog

     1. For Linux: